Running a successful offense is contingent on confusing the defense.

 What is a Trap Run?

-Teams run the trap run to cause confusion at the line of scrimmage.
+As explained (with diagrams) in our youth football plays article, teams execute the trap run to cause confusion at the line of scrimmage.

 Instead of having all offensive linemen block straight forward, one lineman will pull behind another to get to his assigned block.

 This may sound like a typical "pull" block... and while there are some similarities, there's one big difference: